-A manufacturing licence holder is required to undergo regular audits of the manufacturing site in accordance with the GMP audit procedure to ensure continued compliance with the APVMA’s Manufacturing Principles and the GMP Code.
+A manufacturing licence holder is required to undergo regular audits of the manufacturing site in accordance with the Good Manufacturing Practice (GMP) audit procedure to ensure continued compliance with the Australian Pesticides and Veterinary Medicines Authority's (APVMA) Manufacturing Principles and the GMP Code.

 A licence holder who wants to increase the scope of their licence to include additional manufacturing steps may be required to undergo a partial audit to assess whether the site is suitable for, and capable of, performing the additional operations.